webstack-builders/webstackbuilders.com/web/README.md

 ### gatsby-plugin-offline

 Adds drop-in support for making a Gatsby site work offline and more resistant to bad network connections.
 It uses Workbox Build to create a service worker for the site and loads the service worker into the client.
 If you're using this plugin with gatsby-plugin-manifest (recommended) this plugin should be listed after that plugin so the manifest file can be included in the service worker.

+### gatsby-plugin-feed

+Create an RSS feed (or multiple feeds) for your Gatsby site.

+### gatsby-plugin-twitter

+Loads the Twitter JavaScript for embedding tweets, timelines, share and follow buttons.
+Lets you add tweets to markdown and in other places.

+### gatsby-plugin-emotion

+Provide support for using the css-in-js library Emotion including server side rendering.

+### gatsby-plugin-offline

+Adds drop-in support for making a Gatsby site work offline and more resistant to bad network connections.
+It uses Workbox Build to create a service worker for the site and loads the service worker into the client.

+## @TODO:

+### Configure plugins

+Including `gatsby-plugin-manifest`

 ### Prevent unmount of shared navigation components